 Other

 Degree(s) received and Year(s).
-If applicable, list the any bachelor’s degree(s) received and year(s) awarded, and any terminal degree(s) (such as PhD or MD) received.
-Undergraduate students currently in the program should be designated “in training;” for those who left the undergraduate program without a bachelor’s degree, report “none.”
+If applicable, list the advanced degree(s) received and year(s) awarded, and any terminal degree(s) (such as PhD or MD) received or indicate “non-degree” research training if relevant.
+International trainees currently in the program should be designated “in training;” for those who left the research training program without completing, report “none.”

 Topic of Research Project.
 Enter the topic of the research project.

 Initial Position, Department, Institution, Activity; and Current Position, Department, Institution, Activity.
-For students who completed or left the undergraduate program, provide their initial and current positions, departments, and institutions.
-If individuals hold joint appointments/positions, list only the primary position.
-If information is not available, report “unknown.”
-Classify each position as predominantly Research-intensive, Research-related, Further Training, or Other.
-Research-related positions generally require a doctoral degree, and may include activities such as teaching, administering research or higher education programs, science policy, or technology transfer.

-Subsequent Grant(s)/Role/Year Awarded.
-If applicable, list subsequent fellowship, career development, or research grant support obtained from any source, whether as PD/PI or in another senior role (i.e., co-investigator, faculty collaborator, or staff scientist) after the individual completed training.
-For NIH and other HHS support, list the awarding component, activity, role, and year (e.g., GM R01/Staff Scientist/2011).
-Up to five grants may be listed.

-Part II.
-Recent Graduates

-In Part II (only for new applications), list sequentially all students graduating from the proposed undergraduate program in the last five years who would have been eligible for appointment, if an NIH or other HHS training or related award were available (in most cases, these will be U.S. citizens or permanent residents).

-For each student, provide:

-Trainee.
-Provide the student’s name in the format Last Name, First Name and Middle Initial.

-Faculty Member.
-In the format of Last Name, First Name and Middle Initial., provide up to two primary research training faculty acting as mentors (for trainees, these will be training grant faculty).
-If not yet selected, indicate “TBD” (to be determined).

-Start Date.
-Provide the calendar month and year of entry into the current program in the format MM/YYYY.

-Summary of Support During Training.
-Leave blank.

-Degree(s) received and Year(s).
-If applicable, list the bachelor’s degree(s) received and year(s) awarded, and any terminal degree(s) (such as PhD or MD) received.
-Students currently in the program should be designated “in training;” for those who left the undergraduate program without a degree, report “none.”

-Topic of Research Project.
-Enter the topic of the research project.

-Initial Position, Department, Institution, Activity; and Current Position, Department, Institution, Activity.
-For students who completed or left the undergraduate program, provide their initial and current positions, departments, and institutions.
+For international trainees who completed or left the research training program, provide their initial and current positions, departments, and institutions.
 If individuals hold joint appointments/positions, list only the primary position.
 If information is not available, report “unknown.”
 Classify each position as predominantly Research-intensive, Research-related, Further Training, or Other.
 Research-related positions generally require a doctoral degree, and may include activities such as teaching, administering research or higher education programs, science policy, or technology transfer.

 Subsequent Grant(s)/Role/Year Awarded.
 If applicable, list subsequent fellowship, career development, or research grant support obtained from any source, whether as PD/PI or in another senior role (i.e., co-investigator, faculty collaborator, or staff scientist) after the individual completed training.
 For NIH and other HHS support, list the awarding component, activity, role, and year (e.g., GM R01/Staff Scientist/2011).
 Up to five grants may be listed.